VIXISOY/Car_hacking/README.md

 After running the script, the terminal will display the packets that caused the signal, similar to the following:

-objectivec

-Copy code

-`Packets responsible for the signal:
-[<CAN Packet 1>, <CAN Packet 2>, ...]`
+`Change detected with line:
+(1544106680.228086) can0 67E#01C65274D19FAC6D
+`

 ### Step 4: Analyze the Results

 Use the identified packets for further analysis, modifications, or debugging in ICSim.
+You can send it with `cansend`

 ----------

 ## Troubleshooting

--   **ICSim not responding**: Make sure ICSim is running in the foreground, as the script interacts with the visual elements.
+-   **Script instantly stopping**: Make sure ICSim is running in the foreground, as the script interacts with the visual elements.
 -   **No signal detected**: Ensure that the CAN log file contains the correct traffic and that the signal is clearly visible.
+-  **Inacurate gueses**:  You can/should tweak screenshots intervals or threshold at the start of the file.
+It might depend on your specs.
+You could also put the number of lines to keep higher, as it is when the "slow and precise" scan starts